vanderlowe/myPersonality/README.md

 ```
 people <- participants("age", "gender", "relationship_status")
 ```
 You can provide as many or as few variable names as you wish.
-However, keep in mind that more variables mean more data to transfer and requesting many variables may be very slow.
+However, keep in mind that more variables mean more data to transfer and requesting many variables at a time may be very slow.

 ### Filtering data
 You can also easily filter the results by providing the criteria with the variable name.
 Let's get the same data as above for participants over the age of 90 and assign the results to variable `elderly`.